computational-medicine/BMED360/README.md

-(*) Biomedicine covers those areas of human biology, chemistry and medicine that seek to explain the factors behind health and disease at the molecular and cellular level.
-This information is applied in the development of better diagnostics and treatments.

-#### Major topics in the "In Vivo Imaging and Physiological Modelling" course are:
+### Major topics in the "In Vivo Imaging and Physiological Modelling" course are:

 [LECTURES](https://sites.google.com/site/bmed360/courses):